 The march ended at Music Hall with a speech by Rev. Curtis Fuller and other programs.

 Public viewing parties were planned all around Cincinnati.
 Fountain Square, the Museum Center and even the Freedom Center all had planned to show the Inauguration to the public.
 I chose to go to the Museum Center, it was inside and warm.
-I would find out eventually that the Freedom Center had technical problems, so the Museum Center was a good choice.

 A large projection screen was situated beneath the rotunda, flanked on both sides by the murals of Cincinnati history.
 Droves of people crammed in as a friendly Museum Center staff allowed me to go upstairs to get an interesting perspective on the event.